Azure/azure-sdk-for-js/sdk/documentintelligence/ai-document-intelligence-rest/README.md

 console.log("resultId: ", resultId);
 console.log("model id: ", model.modelId);

-// (Optional) You can keep polling for the result which might take longer for the batch analysis which would incur costs.
+// (Optional) You can poll for the batch analysis result but be aware that a job may take unexpectedly long time, and polling could incur additional costs.
-//            You can avoid this and can directly skip to retriving the result.
 // const poller = await getLongRunningPoller(client, initialResponse);
 // await poller.pollUntilDone();

 // 2.
-At a later time, you can retrieve the operation result using the resultId const resultId = "6fabe817-e8ec-4dac-af85-2d150e707faa";
-const output = await client .path("/documentModels/{modelId}/analyzeResults/{resultId}", "prebuilt-layout", resultId) .get();
+At a later time, you can retrieve the operation result using the resultId const output = await client .path("/documentModels/{modelId}/analyzeResults/{resultId}", "prebuilt-layout", resultId) .get();